-Life is full of questions, some insignificant some important and some of eternal consequence.
+Life is full of questions, some insignificant, some important, and some of eternal consequences.
 The latter is what should concern us the most.
 Every thinking person eventually ponders life’s three greatest questions.

 Life’s Greatest Questions: